 With both recyclable packaging and 10 percent of the profits donated to organizations that work toward habitat restoration and wilderness preservation (just to name a few), we can’t help but have a little crush on this delightful facial mask.
 Purely irresistible.

 Story by Alison Sherbach.
 This article originally appeared in Plenty in April 2008.
-This story was added to MNN.com in August 2009.
+This story was added to MNN.com.